-Founded in 2016, ASRN consolidates and highlights the significant expertise and research record in Animal Studies that is already present in LHA.
+Founded in 2016, ASRN consolidates Animal Studies research and teaching undertaken at the University of Wollongong.
 Hosting the Animal Studies Journal (http://ro.uow.edu.au/asj/), and with the first minor in Animal Studies in Australia (in the BA), UOW has a strong history of initiating activities that have helped formed the field of Animal Studies over the last decade.
-Members include two past presidents of the Australasian Animal Studies Association and current series editors of Animal Publics, a series devoted to Animal Studies published by Sydney University Press.
+Members include two past presidents of the Australasian Animal Studies Association (AASA) and current series editors of Animal Publics, a series devoted to Animal Studies published by Sydney University Press.

 ASRN aims to create a supportive, inclusive and critically inspiring research environment which addresses the value of non-human animal lives.
-While based within the Faculty of Law, Humanities and the Arts at the University of Wollongong, it strives to enhance links with other Australasian and international institutions with outstanding Animal Studies networks.
-ASRN will host significant national and international events and speakers, including the international Animaladies II conference in 2018.
+While based within the Faculty of the Arts, Social Sciences and Humanities, University of Wollongong, it links with other Australasian and international institutions with outstanding Animal Studies networks.

 What is animal studies?